kd8lvt/kd-twitch-bot-framework/docs/reference/Database.md

 ```

 ##setValue
-Same as get value, but sets it.
+Same as getValue, but sets it instead.

 USAGE:
 ```Javascript